-PAC-2 was engineered to further enhance the Patriot system’s ballistic missile engagement capabilities and to rectify issues with PAC-1.
+Patriot PAC-2 was introduced to further enhance the Patriot system’s ballistic missile engagement capabilities and to rectify issues with PAC-1.
 While PAC-2 included further software changes, it also made much-needed alterations to the missile itself, including adding heavier and more lethal projectiles to the missile’s blast fragmentation warhead as well as reprogramming proximity fuse algorithms to optimize them for high-speed targets such as ballistic missiles.
 This addressed the PAC-1 missiles’ poor lethality versus ballistic targets.

 When the Gulf War erupted, the Patriot PAC-2 was brand new technology still in the process of being fielded.
 Patriot batteries in the Gulf War received a trial by fire.
-The Iraqis had a large number of SCUD tactical ballistic missiles which managed to evade destruction by US air assets.
-In the course of the war, the Patriot engaged numerous SCUD missiles while defending US positions and installations.
+The Iraqis had a large number of Scud tactical ballistic missiles which managed to evade destruction by US air assets.
+In the course of the war, the Patriot engaged numerous Scud missiles while defending US positions and installations.

-There were many other failed intercepts.
-Even when the Patriot missiles did reach their targets, the warhead was often not potent enough to neutralize the SCUD’s warhead, leaving the target damaged but still lethal.
 The Gulf War Patriot debacle proved that ballistic missile defense was possible, but the extremely rapid speeds of the target, as well as the interceptor, meant that all components had to perform flawlessly in battlefield conditions, something which is difficult to ensure.